-On June 22, join Cohen Seglias attorneys Lane Kelman and Allie Hallmark for their Building Industry Association of Philadelphia Lunch & Learn on the Pennsylvania Mechanics’ Lien Law and its New Amendments.
-The Lunch & Learn will be held at the Philadelphia office of Cohen Seglias where lunch will be provided.
+On June 22, Cohen Seglias attorneys Lane Kelman and Allie Hallmark hosted their Building Industry Association of Philadelphia Lunch & Learn on the Pennsylvania Mechanics’ Lien Law and its New Amendments.
+The Lunch & Learn was held at the Philadelphia office of Cohen Seglias where lunch was provided.

 THE PENNSYLVANIA MECHANICS’ LIEN LAW AND ITS NEW AMENDMENTS: AN OWNER’S PERSPECTIVE